chrisgleissner/loom-webflux-benchmarks/README.md

 - Unless noted otherwise, all tests were conducted on this test environment.
 - **Preparation**: The system was rebooted before each test and quieted down as much as possible.
-The baseline total CPU use before test start was 0.3%.
+The baseline total CPU use before test start was reduced to a negligible level.
 - **Co-location**: Test driver (k6) and server under test (Spring Boot microservice) were co-located on the same physical machine.
 The aim of this benchmark is not to achieve maximum absolute performance, but rather to compare different server-side approaches with each other.
 Considering that the test driver and the load it produced was